opencog/atomspace/opencog/haskell/README.md

 The main idea is to build programs that work on an AtomSpace on the Monad 'AtomSpace'.
-Then, we can run this programs with the function runOnNewAtomSpace:
+Then, we can run this programs on a new AtomSpace with the function runOnNewAtomSpace:

 ```haskell
 runOnNewAtomSpace :: AtomSpace a -> IO a